-Windows chooses the best display settings, including screen resolution, refresh rate, and color, based on your monitor.
-These settings differ depending on whether you have a LCD or a CRT monitor.
+Windows chooses the best display settings, including screen resolution, Monitor Refresh Rate, and color, based on your monitor.
+These settings differ depending on whether you have an LCD or a CRT monitor.

 While it is usually a good idea to set your computer’s screen resolution to its native resolution – the resolution a monitor was designed to display based on its size, there may be a reason why you’d want to change it.
 You can select any of the recommended resolutions or simply let your eyes decide what suits you best.

 Unlike LCD monitors, CRT monitors generally don’t come in widescreen sizes.
 Almost all have a standard 4:3 screen ratio, with resolutions in the same 4:3 ratio of width to height.
 Here are the recommended resolution based on CRT monitor size